kpedro88/Analysis/README.md

 ```
 cd batch
 ./SKsub.sh -t MC,Signal,Data -y 2016,2017
-./SKsub_fast.sh
+./SKsub.sh -t Fast -y 2016,2017
 ```
-Note: `SKsub_fast.sh` should only be run after the scanning step, below, is completed.
+Note: the command with the argument `-t Fast` should only be run after the scanning step, below, is completed.

 After the skims finish, some may need to be hadded (split or extended samples):
 ```